 Why You Need a Cookie Policy (Especially for GDPR & CCPA)

 You've seen those pop-ups on every website asking you to "Accept Cookies."
 But why are they there, and does your site actually need one?
 In 2026, the answer is almost always yes — and what counts as "lawful consent" has gotten significantly stricter.
+This guide is general information, not legal advice; it explains what the major laws say and the practical steps most sites take to line up with them.

 What Are Cookies (and Trackers)?